RyszardG-FirmValue/receptaPrzezSMS/README.md

 `python receptaPrzezSMS_0.0.2.py`

-An executable file entitled 'receptaPrzezSMS_0.0.1.exe' is provided for demo purposes.
+An executable file entitled 'receptaPrzezSMS_0.0.1.exe' (removed after hackaton) is provided for demo purposes.

 It can be run under Microsoft Windows.